-Naming a Restaurant After a Location
+Name Your Restaurant After a Location

-Adding a Personal Meaning to a Restaurant Name
+Add a Personal Meaning

 Opening a restaurant is like having another child in many ways.
-Sometimes a restaurant's name is a reflection of the owner’s name or someone dear to them.
-Wendy’s founder, Dave Thomas, named his restaurant concept after his daughter.
+Sometimes a restaurant's name is indeed a reflection of the owner’s name or someone dear to that person Wendy’s founder Dave Thomas named his restaurant concept after his daughter.
 Perhaps your grandmother influenced your joy of cooking, so you might name your restaurant after her.

-Restaurant Name With a Play On Words
+Try a Play on Words

-Paula Deen’s first restaurant business was called The Bag Lady, because she and her sons went around delivering bagged lunches to local businesses.
-This is a great example of playing with words.
-Fun restaurant names that have nothing to do with food are usually easy to remember, and pass on by word of mouth.
+Paula Deen’s first restaurant business was called The Bag Lady because she and her sons went around delivering bagged lunches to local businesses.
+Fun restaurant names that have nothing to do with food are usually easy to remember and pass on by word of mouth.